Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 ### Rationale

 Cave Rescue teams have a unique use case regarding spatial data, specifically the need to rapidly share and navigate to often predetermined and precise incident locations.
 This provides the opportunity to accurately record these locations and make them readily accessible in advance of incidents occurring, allowing incident controllers access to detailed location information ready for rapid and error-free sharing with team members and other emergency services.
-These locations comprise of cave and mine Access Points (APs) and Rendezvous points (RVs) and the methodology below descibes how to collect, augment and serve these data to teams.
+These locations comprise of cave and mine Access Points (APs) and Rendezvous points (RVs) and the methodology below describes how to collect, augment and serve these data to teams.
 This process is maintained by a dedicated team data controller.